panoply/vscode-liquid/readme.md

   // "liquid.files.shopify": {},
   // "liquid.files.11ty": {},

-  //  Uncomment these if you do not use a .liquidrc file
+  //  Uncomment if you are not using a .liquidrc file
   //
   // "liquid.format.rules": {
   //   "ignore":[],